 As the industry grows, many states are enacting or changing legislation for home inspectors.
-As of 2016, there are two proposed bills to amend the Pennsylvania home inspector legislation: House Bill 1421 and Senate Bill 81.
+There are two proposed bills to amend the Pennsylvania home inspector legislation: House Bill 1421 and Senate Bill 81.
 Both propose the same Biennial Licensing Requirements with different grandfathering provisions:

 SB 81 Grandfathering

 - (2) Be 18 years of age or older.

 - (3) Have successfully completed high school or its equivalent.

 - (4) 120 hours of approved instruction and 40 hours of in-field training.